-Our slightly-larger-than-two-acre land parcel is on Old Farms Road, off Wasserman Way, adjacent to the new Brian J. Silverlieb Animal Care and Control Center and across the road from the Governor’s Horse Guard.
+Our slightly-larger-than-two-acre land parcel is at 21 Old Farm Road, off Wasserman Way, adjacent to the new Brian J. Silverlieb Animal Care and Control Center and across the road from the Governor’s Horse Guard.

-Features planned for the park include two fenced play areas—a large general play space and a smaller separate section for smaller, older and more timid dogs
+Features in the park include two fenced play areas—a large general play space and a smaller separate section for smaller, older and more timid dogs

-Availability of drinking water, shade structures and trees, and benches will provide a safe and comfortable environment for human and canine park visitors.
+Availability of drinking water seasonally, shade structures and trees, and benches will provide a safe and comfortable environment for human and canine park visitors.

-Where We Stand: Park construction is set to commence in spring 2013 and will involve land clearing, leveling, and seeding, installation of fencing, the various park structures and a parking area.
-Our projected opening is fall 2013.
+Where We Stand: Park construction started in 2013 involving land clearing, leveling, and seeding, installation of fencing, the various park structures and a parking area.
+Our Grand Opening was May 3, 2014.

-Park Maintenance: Once established, Parks & Recreation has agreed to perform annual lawn maintenance and weekly trash removal.
-Park & Bark volunteers will refill bag dispensers, post updates to bulletin boards, and assist with fundraising for new projects or maintenance, as needed.
-Dog owners will be responsible for cleaning up after their dogs and filling in any holes dug by their dog (biodegradable “mutt mitts” and topsoil will be provided onsite).
+Park Maintenance: Newtown Parks & Recreation continues to perform lawn maintenance and weekly trash removal.
+Park & Bark volunteers refill bag dispensers, post updates to bulletin boards, and assist with fundraising for new projects or maintenance, as needed.
+Dog owners will be responsible for cleaning up after their dogs and filling in any holes dug by their dog (biodegradable “mutt mitts” are provided onsite).